bird-house/birdhouse-deploy/birdhouse/README.rst

 Housekeeping
 ^^^^^^^^^^^^

-The testing requirements (`requirements.txt`) are managed by Dependabot, which will automatically create pull requests to update the dependencies in the `requirements.in` file and regenerate `requirements.txt` based on it.
+The testing requirements (|tests-requirements.txt|_) are managed by Dependabot, which will automatically create pull requests  to update the dependencies in the |tests-requirements.in|_ file and regenerate |tests-requirements.txt|_ based on it.
 This ensures that the dependencies are kept up to date and that the tests can be run with the latest versions of the dependencies.

-Periodically, we may want to modify `requirements.txt` between scheduled updates.
-These dependencies are controlled from `requirements.in` pins and then generated with `pip-compile` to provide all packages with their commit hashes (via `pip-tools`).
+Periodically, we may want to modify |tests-requirements.txt|_ between scheduled updates.
+These dependencies are controlled from |tests-requirements.in|_ pins and then generated with ``pip-compile`` to provide all packages with their commit hashes (via ``pip-tools``).
 This allows us to have a reproducible set of dependencies that can be used to run the tests locally and on CI.

-After updating the dependency pins found in `requirements.in`, you can run the following command:
+After updating the dependency pins found in |tests-requirements.in|_, you can run the following command:

 .. code-block:: shell

     # Update the dependencies in requirements.txt
     pip-compile --generate-hashes --output-file=tests/requirements.txt tests/requirements.in

-Note that the version of Python used to run the `pip-compile` command should match the minimum supported version of Python used in the Birdhouse stack!
+Note that the version of Python used to run the ``pip-compile`` command should match the minimum supported version of Python used in the Birdhouse stack!

 Tagging policy